 - Place all ingredients into a large glass container and mix until combined.

-- Put the top on the container and place into the refrigerator for at least 2 hours or overnight.
+- Cover and place into the refrigerator for at least 2 hours or overnight.

 - Eat with your favorite toppings including nut butter and berries.